-- 14.1 A Professional Development and Quality of Working Life Coordinating Committee shall be established to coordinate and oversee the activities of the issue-specific joint committees established pursuant to Articles 15, 18, 22, and 44 of this Agreement and to undertake professional development and/or quality of working life initiatives that are not within the sphere of any of the issue-specific joint committees. - 14.2 The Professional Development and Quality of Working Life Coordinating Committee shall consist of the Director of the Governor's Office of Employee Relations (or the Director's designee), two additional GOER designees, the President of PEF (or the President's designee), and two additional PEF designees. - 14.3 The Professional Development and Quality of Working Life Coordinating Committee shall meet at least quarterly.
-The Committee shall establish by agreement such other operating procedures as it shall deem necessary to perform its functions. - 14.4 The State shall prepare, secure introduction and recommend passage by the Legislature of such legislation as may be appropriate and necessary to obtain an appropriation of \$551,412 for Fiscal Year 2015-2016 to fund the operation and activities of the Committee.
-The Committee shall, by agreement, allocate this funding for its own purposes.
+- 14.1 A Professional Development and Quality of Working Life Coordinating Committee shall be established to coordinate and oversee the activities of the issue-specific joint committees established pursuant to Articles 15, 18, 22, 44 and 46 of this Agreement and to undertake professional development and/or quality of working life initiatives that are not within the sphere of any of the issue-specific joint committees. - 14.2 The Professional Development and Quality of Working Life Coordinating Committee shall consist of the Director of the Governor's Office of Employee Relations (or the Director's designee), two additional GOER designees, the President of PEF (or the President's designee), and two additional PEF designees. - 14.3 The Professional Development and Quality of Working Life Coordinating Committee shall meet as agreed, to resolve disputes that may arise in the issue-specific joint committees referenced in Article 14.1 above.
+A request to meet shall not be unreasonably refused.
+The Committee shall establish by agreement such other operating procedures as it shall deem necessary to perform its functions. - 14.4 The State shall prepare, secure introduction and recommend passage by the Legislature of such legislation as may be appropriate and necessary to obtain an appropriation of \$562,440 for Fiscal Year 2016-2017, \$573,689 for Fiscal Year 2017-2018 and \$585,163 for Fiscal Year 2018-2019 to fund the operation and activities of the Committee.
+The Committee shall, by agreement, allocate this funding for its own purposes and shall have the authority to allocate money to fund the activities of any joint committee established pursuant to this Agreement.